 Our Mesothelioma Attorneys Provide Helpful Insight

 A specific factor that makes mesothelioma lawsuits so complex is the fact that a patient may not experience symptoms of mesothelioma for decades after exposure to asbestos.
 This form of cancer may take anywhere from 15 to 50 years to develop in the body.
 A patient will not experience symptoms of mesothelioma until the cancer is already present.
-Another issue relates to the symptoms themselves.
-They may mimic symptoms of other, less serious health conditions.
+Symptoms of mesothelioma may mimic symptoms of other, less serious health conditions.
 These two factors may contribute to a patient’s failure to seek immediate medical attention, failure to consider that his or her condition may be related to asbestos exposure, or a combination of the two.

 If you or a loved one worked with asbestos and you have noticed symptoms that may indicate mesothelioma or another serious health problem, it is important to seek immediate medical attention.
 We also recommend talking to an attorney about your legal options.
-Though it may not be at the forefront of your concerns at the moment, filing an asbestos exposure lawsuit may provide you with the means to recover monetary damages that will cover your medical care, which will most likely be very expensive.
+Though it may not be at the forefront of your concerns, filing an asbestos exposure lawsuit may provide you with the means to recover monetary damages that will cover your medical care.
+Medical care for mesothelioma can most likely be very expensive.

 Mesothelioma treatment and treatment for asbestosis, pleural disorders and other asbestos-related conditions should involve specialists in the field.
-Some treatment may not be covered by standard health insurance, and the last thing you need is to be left financially destitute.
-Talk to a mesothelioma lawyer at Napoli Shkolnik PLLC to find out more about filing suit and seeking compensation – your initial case review is free and completely confidential.
+Some treatment may not be covered by standard health insurance, and the last thing you need is to be left financially broke.
+Talk to a mesothelioma lawyer at Napoli Shkolnik PLLC to find out more about filing suit and seeking compensation.
+Your initial case review is free and completely confidential.

-The symptoms that a person with mesothelioma will experience will vary depending on the type of cancer.
+The symptoms that a person with mesothelioma will develop will vary depending on the type of cancer.
 There are three main forms of mesothelioma: pleural, peritoneal and pericardial.

 Symptoms of Pleural Mesothelioma